Del-Aware Water Rebate Program

 - Do-it-yourself (DIY) projects cannot be reimbursed.

-*This is a pilot program that we will be testing during 2021.
+*This is a program that we will be hosting through 2022.
 Rebates available until funds run out.
 Your rebate is subject to the availability of funds.

 * If you have a homeowners association (HOA), please review its rules before purchasing an item.